HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/todo/dataAccess/index.md

 {::options parse_block_html="true" /}

 We are now ready to push data into our Keep Database.
-Because we have enabled "Open Access", we can perform any action via a browser or Postman using just the JWT token for an authenticated user.
+Because we have enabled "Open Access", we can perform any action via command-line curl, any browser application or Postman using just the JWT token for an authenticated user.

 If communication is done server-to-server, for example from a Node.js or Java application, "Open Access" can be switched off.
 Then a Keep Application can be set up, with an app ID and app secret.
 Only request using a valid app ID and app secret would be accepted, providing an extra layer of security.